danielmzak/helm-ytt-templates/be-apps/_be_template/README.md

 ```
 # switch to helm-ytt-templates/be-apps/_be_template folder
-# note use _ytt/config/cfg.yaml as source config for typical company-01 BE
+# note use _ytt/config/cfg.yaml as source config for typical company-01 BE microservice
 cp _ytt/config/cfg.yaml _new_projects/<cfg-new-project-name.yaml>
 ```